Explains how to create custom templates for packing slips and how to apply custom templates to your orders.

 There are two fields displayed as Warehouse Location in ShipStation:

 This setting will only display the Inventory Warehouse Location.
-To display the Product Default Warehouse Location instead, you must customize a packing slip and include the [Warehouse Location] field replacement.
+To display the Product Default Warehouse Location instead, you must customise a packing slip and include the [Warehouse Location] field replacement.

-For customizing packing slips beyond the basics available with Document Options, ShipStation provides a packing slip template and HTML editor so you can design your packing slips exactly as you like.
+For customising packing slips beyond the basics available with Document Options, ShipStation provides a packing slip template and HTML editor so you can design your packing slips exactly as you like.

-You must be on a Silver plan or higher to create and edit packing slip templates.
+You must be on a Accelerate plan or higher to create and edit packing slip templates.